 But if you are a newcomer, simply doing some online research, including social media, can help you get a grasp on what items in your store are in high demand this season.
 From there, you can prepare a list of what to stock up on.

 Avoid the holidays creeping up on you unannounced simply by creating calendar reminders.
 Do keep your organisation in the loop, especially your marketing and ecommerce holiday ad teams, so they are prepared to run campaigns.
 Here are some of the holiday dates to make note of:

 - Thanksgiving: November 24

 - Black Friday: November 25

 - Small Business Saturday: November 26

 - Christmas: December 25

-To avoid overstretching, you might want to consider instilling a cutoff date for orders to be delivered by a particular holiday based on the carriers’ holiday shipping deadlines.
+To avoid overstretching, you might want to consider instilling a cutoff date for orders to be delivered by a particular holiday based on the couriers’ holiday shipping deadlines.